 I have a ways to go before I can say I earn an actual living wage from blogging alone but I am constantly working to improve my skills & create new ideas to make myself even more well-known in the hope that one day (sooner than later) my hard work, perseverance, talents and skills will lead me to financial success.

 Being seen, discovered, enjoyed & shared is the only way a blog can achieve success.
 Creating consistently interesting, easy to follow and attractive posts, providing a welcoming, friendly and enjoyable environment and utilizing/updating every single possible form of popular social media are the only economical & cost-free tools a blogger can use to market themselves.
 Of course, collaborating with other bloggers, being featured on popular blogs/sites and just generally getting yourself (& your links) out there online in any way possible helps as well.

 If you’re unable or unwilling to support your favourite bloggers by purchasing their products or services then give them some encouragement and a traffic boost, it’s as easy as 1 – 2 – 3!

 1. Comment.
 I don’t think there’s anyone online who doesn’t appreciate a kind comment, especially when so many of us are the victims of trolls.
 Let bloggers know that you enjoy what they do and acknowledge their hard work – it’s an awesome feeling to discover that our creativity and dedication is indeed helping others and not going unnoticed.

 2. Like.
 It takes less than a second of your time to hit that little like button but it really does go a long way in this fast-paced online world and can even help push those all important behind the scenes stats!

 3. Share the posts you love with your own online circles and encourage others to do the same.

-Stay tuned for more of my backstage of blogging series and feel free to request a behind-the-scenes topic that you’d like to learn more about in the comments below.
+Have a scroll through my backstage of blogging series and feel free to request a behind-the-scenes topic that you’d like to learn more about in the comments below.